msuliot/simple_ai/README.md

 # Simple AI

 Here's a straightforward example demonstrating how to utilize ChatGPT using Llama Index.
-In this scenario, we'll outline a process that involves taking single or multiple PDF files as input and storing them in a vector database.
+In this scenario, we'll outline a process that involves taking a single or multiple PDF files as input and storing them in a local vector database.
 Then conveniently accessing the chatbot from the command prompt, making it ideal for testing purposes.

 ## Installation